shaulleo/FlavourFlix/README.md

 MAPS_BASE_URL='http://dev.virtualearth.net/REST/v1/Locations'
 DETA_KEY = 'Your DETA key'
 ```
+Add the __.env__ file to the .gitignore.
 This procedure ensures the file is inacessible to others and that the API keys do not inccur in additional costs.

 > __Note__: It is especially important to ensure that the variables in the __.env__ file are named as demonstrated in the code above.
-This specific name aligns with the Settings class in the util.py file, which is a specialization of the BaseSettings from the pydantic-settings package.
+This specific name aligns with the Settings class in the functions/utils.py file, which is a specialization of the BaseSettings from the pydantic-settings package to load the environment variables.

 It is recommended to create a separate environment designated for this project to avoid conflicts between packages and dependencies.
 It is also necessary to install in the project environment the packages within the requirements files.
 The type of requirements depend on your computer.